guimalonso/vuttr-api/api.md

 ### Delete a tool [DELETE]

 Deletes a tool with the specified id.
-It will delete the tool only if the authenticated user is the one who created it, otherwise an error will be returned.

 + Response 204 (No response body)